vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-runtime.rst

         ingress:
         - name: octant

 The difference is that the port number is left off.
 This will result in the request being routed to the default port for the workshop container.
-In order that is then routed to the correct port internal to the container, after access credentials are supplied, you need to provide proxy details in the ``workshop/gateway.conf`` file.
+In order that the request is then routed to the correct port internal to the container, after access credentials are supplied, you need to provide proxy details in the ``workshop/gateway.conf`` file.

 .. code-block:: yaml